benknoble/benknoble.github.io/pages/about.md

 ### Me

-I'm D. Ben Knoble, an graduate Computer Science student at UNC Chapel Hill.
-I completed my undergraduate degree in CS and French, with a minor in Mathematics.
+I'm D. Ben Knoble, an incoming TDP at CapitalOne.
+I just finished a Master's in CS.
+I have also completed my undergraduate degree in CS and French, with a minor in Mathematics.
-I am now pursuing a Master's in CS.

 I rely on a healthy mix of self-taught experimentation and formal class training for anything I do, including programming.
 Being self-taught keeps me curious.
 My